alexpdp7/xn--ix-yja.es/blueprint/setup.md

 * For a non-ASCII domain name, I had to enter it in the installer as punycode, or the installer entered an infinite loop.
 * The Debian 12 Contabo image runs `unattended-upgrades`.
 * After installing YunoHost, `fail2ban` is enabled.

+### Unicode issues

+* Outlook for Android does not allow sending emails to non-UTF8 domains.